Duke Street Capital: History

-Among the firm's most notable investments are Wagamama, Gala Bingo, Equity Insurance Group, Burton's Foods, Esporta Health Clubs, Getty Images, The Original Factory Shop, LM Funerals, Marie Brizard, Megabowl Oasis, Great Mills and Payzone.
+Among the firm's other notable investments are Gala Bingo, Equity Insurance Group, Burton's Foods, Esporta Health Clubs, Getty Images, The Original Factory Shop, LM Funerals, Marie Brizard, Megabowl Oasis, Great Mills and Payzone.
+In August 2014, Duke Street together with Partners Group and Tikehau, acquired Voyage Care, a British care provider for people with different needs, from HG Capital for the sum of £ 375 million.
 In August 2015, Duke Street, with Searchlight Capital Partners, acquired controlling interests in two British construction equipment rental firms, Fork Rent and One Call Hire.
+In October 2017, Duke Street, backed by Goldman Sachs, acquired TeamSport Go Karting, the largest UK go karting operator ranking second largest globally, which was bought out by management in 2013.